Share this story!

 When should you replace your windows?

 You may consider buying new windows for a refurbishment project because your current windows are too draughty or because they are no longer in keeping with your interior and exterior design choices.
 The main reason we hear repeatedly is poor insulating resulting in heat loss.
-One of the key benefits of replacing your original timber windows for a double-glazed solution in modern PVCu or aluminium, is the low level of maintenance required.
+One of the key benefits of replacing your original timber windows for a double-glazed solution in modern uPVC or aluminium, is the low level of maintenance required.
 If your original timber windows are causing you headaches such as peeling, rotting or splitting wood with endless maintenance involving sanding and painting, you should seriously consider replacing them.
-With a PVCu window in your choice of woodgrain you can achieve traditional elegance that mimics the appearance of your original timber windows, but without the hassle of having to paint them every summer.
+With a uPVC window in your choice of woodgrain you can achieve traditional elegance that mimics the appearance of your original timber windows, but without the hassle of having to paint them every summer.

-With any PVCu or aluminium windows, you don’t have to spend endless amounts of time maintaining them.
+With any uPVC or aluminium windows, you don’t have to spend endless amounts of time maintaining them.
 Occasionally wipe down the frame and glass separately with soapy water and the job is done.
 Steer clear of any harsh chemicals as this may damage the window finish.